pacificdragons/wp-fullcalendar/readme.txt

 Install this plugin like a normal WordPress plugin.
 Once activated, you'll see a new panel in the Settings section for editing the options for calendar display.

 == Changelog ==
+= 1.5 =
+* fixed reported security vulnerability which allows guests to view protected posts without displaying calendar
+* updated PHP code to adhere to WP coding standards

+= 1.4.1 =
+* fixed calendar loading issue potentially caused by non-US WordPress core downloads and pre-packaged locales into moment.js

+= 1.4 =
+* changed qtip library (outdated and not maintained anymore) to tippy.js
+* fixed minor CSS aesthetics on settings page

+= 1.3.1 =
+* fixed qtip CSS issues
+* changed qtip colors from ghastly yellow post-it style to a clean white!

+= 1.3 =
+* updated to FullCalendar 3.10.2 (final maintanence of v3, looking at step up to v5)
+* fixed issue where other plugins stripping version number of scripts results in older jQuery UI CSS library being loaded
+* fixed typo in admin description of shortcode
+* updated jQuery UI themes to 1.12.1
+* updated qTip library to latest version 3.x (interim until FC v5 library)
+* added text domain for translation on wordpress.org
+* added JS source includes when in WP_DEBUG
+* updated Danish translation file

 = 1.2 =
 * updated to FullCalendar 2.6.1 library
 * added wpfc_calendar_displayed action when a calendar has been displayed